NOTE: This text has been updated to reflect changes in the proposed FSMA rules as of October 2014.

 These standards do not apply to animal feces deposited in a field by wild or domesticated animals.
 Separate standards apply in that instance.

 If you use soil amendments such as manure or compost that uses animal waste, FDA needs to hear from you about how these proposed rules might impact your farm operation.
-FDA is requesting comment on the proposed standards, on additional specific issues, and on information to include in additional guidance documents.

 Here are some questions to guide your comments on this part of the proposed Produce Rule: